iklam/jdk/src/java.base/share/man/keytool.md

 The command creates the keystore named `mykeystore` in the working directory (provided it doesn't already exist), and assigns it the password specified by `-keypass`.
-It generates a public/private key pair for the entity whose distinguished name is `myname`, `mygroup`, `mycompany`, and a two-letter country code of `mycountry`.
+It generates a public/private key slot for the entity whose distinguished name is `myname`, `mygroup`, `mycompany`, and a two-letter country code of `mycountry`.
 It uses the RSA key generation algorithm to create the keys; both are 3072 bits.